fmalina/revisions-blocl/activism/reinventingorganizations.md

 fit the mold are graduated; castoffs are discarded along the way.
 Learning happens best, this system seems to believe, when students sit quietly for hours in front of all-knowing teachers who fill their heads with information.
-Children can’t be trusted to define their own learning plans and set their own goals;
+Children can't be trusted to define their own learning plans and set their own goals;
 that must be done by the teachers.
 But, teachers cannot be trusted either; they must be tightly supervised by principals and superintendents and school districts and expert commissions and standardized tests and mandatory school